 The term "early chapter book" always includes books in a range of reading levels.
 They can be suitable for kids as young as 5 up to kids ages 9 or 10.
-Many of these are series and if you are giving them as gifts, go for the box set, if available!
+Many of these books are part of a series and if you are giving them as gifts, go for the box set, if available!

-Note: all book covers and titles are affiliate links that may earn commission.
+Note: all book covers and titles are affiliate links that earn commission from qualifying purchases.

 Chapter Books by Interest Category: